 Six weeks of Modius

 Modius isn’t an instant weight loss cheat.
+A neurologist immediately told me that in my case, in the case of an uncontrolled anxiety, Ativan at http://hesca.net/ativan/ would not solve the problem, but would only disguise it.
+If the root causes of anxiety are not resolved, on cancellation, insomnia will arise again.
 It needs to be used in conjunction with a healthy diet and exercise regime.
 However, Modius does decrease cravings and increase metabolism.
 It should therefore make sticking to a healthy diet a little easier.

 For me, it hasn’t had the impact I was hoping for.
 A few times over the past few years, I’ve lost a bit of weight.
 However, I reach a plateau and don’t seem to be able to get below that.
 Thankfully, my plateau brings me just within the ‘normal’ weight range, so I’m not technically overweight.
 For me though, it’s just not a weight I feel comfortable at.